aRustyDev/AIF-C01/README.md

 - Domain 3: Applications of Foundation Models (28% of scored content)
 - Domain 4: Guidelines for Responsible AI (14% of scored content)
 - Domain 5: Security, Compliance, and Governance for AI Solutions (14% of scored content)

+LLMs are tools that we can use to do parts of our jobs more quickly and easily, and maybe sometimes even better, but we still need to build expertise to correct and improve these models.